BenAmi1/Artemis-Swimming-Pool/README.md

 Technology:
 1. .NET Framework, C#.
-1. 100%, Fully supperation between the logic and the user interface.
+1. 100%, Fully supperation between the logic and the user interface - two different projects.
 The UI can be changes in a blink on an eye with another platform.
 No need to change the logic project whatsoever!
 2. Extendability: The amount of students and instructors can be changed, also the amount of swimming lessons or the working days of the pool.
 3. Readability: emphasizing on a clean - readable, and maintainble code.